 Before showing the results two explanations are in order.
 First, the decompositions are path dependent.
 Hence, we report the results using alternatively t and t' as the base year.
 Second, the simulations are carried out for the whole distribution.
 To save space we only show the results for the Gini coefficient.
-There are not significant variations when other indices are used.16
+There are not significant variations when other indices are used.
 Tables 5.1 to 5.3 show the results both with t and t' as base years.
-Table 5.4 reports the average of these results.17 A positive number indicates an unequalizing effect.
-A large number
+Table 5.4 reports the average of these results.
+A positive number indicates an unequalizing effect.
+Results are shown for the distribution of both individual earnings and equivalent household income.
+These tables help us to assess the significance of each factor on inequality changes.